rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Containerization.md

 ##### Note on Key Transfer Policy

-Key Transfer Policy is used to enforce a set of policies which need to be compiled before the secret can be securely provisioned onto a sgx enclave
+Key Transfer Policy is used to enforce a set of policies which need to be complied before the secret can be securely provisioned onto a sgx enclave

 Sample Key Transfer Policy:
 ```yaml